IOxCyber/CyberWeb-Concepts/Docker101/Docker-Theory.md

 - Kubernetes (another container orchestration platform), some users have transitioned to Kubernetes for more complex container orchestration requirements.

 [^1]: Containerization: the `process of packaging an application and its dependencies, runtime libraries`, and settings into a single standardized unit called a container.
-A containerization is a form of virtualization through which applications are run in containers (isolated user spaces) all using a shared OS.
+Containerization is a form of virtualization through which applications are run in containers (isolated user spaces) all using a shared OS.